It's been a while, but I think it's OK to do another Record Raid now.

 What you can't sell: Food and drink.
 As above, Crafts are generally discouraged unless they're clearly a "side item", musical instruments are discouraged, though you may leave a paper at your table letting people know (so long as they're not the focus).
 You should be selling *something*, for instance you cannot set up a table promoting another event.

 About the Venue: Howlin Wolf is a long-standing music venue in the heart of the New Orleans CBD -- fairly close to the French Quarter and the interstate.
 This is our first time working with this venue, as the New Orleans Jazz Market was unresponsive when planning (though it looks as though they might be coming back to life).
 Parking in the area will likely be sparse, but there are nearby parking garages.
 If you're traveling, there are many hotels very close by.
-It is air-conditioned and there is a kitchen and bar, not to mention other eating options within close walking distance.
+It is climate controlled and there is a kitchen and bar, not to mention other eating options within close walking distance.
 Our primary concern is lighting: it's adequate but not ideal.
-We're going to look into a solution for this.
-This is a large concert hall and it is unlikely that there will be power available at your table.
+We tried to compensate for this last time but need to try a little harder This is a large concert hall and it is unlikely that there will be power available at your table.

 About Record Raid: Record Raid has been New Orleans' largest record show since 2010, averaging between 300 and 400 customers.
 We like to keep an informal, fun and funky vibe that can cater to serious collectors but not intimidate casual buyers.
 Our free entry helps keep a diverse group of shoppers.
 We want to create a show where people can be excited about records and talk about them while they shop.
 We also like to have DJs at conversational volumes playing obscure vinyl.